 Occupation

 Your occupation is a major premium factor.
-Office-based consultants and IT professionals pay less than builders, farmers, and commercial fishers.
-Insurers assess your specific job duties, not just your job title.
-A builder who also does roofing work will pay more than one who only does interior fit-outs.
+Office-based consultants and IT professionals pay less than builders, farmers, and transport operators.
+Insurers assess your specific job duties, not just your title.
+A builder who does roofing work will pay more than one doing only interior fit-outs.

 💰